Riazkhann/chess-bot/README.md

 DISCLAIMER
 This extension was written many years ago as fun and now its not work (or may be not work as it has to be).
-Sorry, if you want to use but read my comment first: https://github.com/recoders/chessbot/issues/72#issuecomment-631733282

 Anyway, I know that GitHub is full of bright talents who wants to make it work, so - go ahead.
 I can support you, but only by words, not by new code.